oweneldridge/audiobook-creator-tts/tests/fixtures/README.md

 ## Usage

 Fixtures are automatically loaded by pytest via the conftest.py configuration.
-They can be used in tests through fixture injection:
+Use them in tests through fixture injection:

 ```python
 def test_something(fixtures_dir):